ddaugherty/LookerProjectUtility/README.md

 python3 lproject copy {project_name} --folder_name={name of folder}
 ```

-This is use a source and destination instance as defined by [Source] and [Destination] in the looker.ini config file by default.
+This is a source and destination instance as defined by [Source] and [Destination] in the looker.ini config file by default.
 It will also use the default GitHub API Token and GitHub Organization as defined by GITHUB_API_TOKEN and GITHUB_ORG in the .env file.

 ### Flags